-The cost of the vocational nursing program is currently estimated to be about eighteen hundred dollars ($1,800).
+The Vocational Nursing program is three (3) semesters long.
+We accept 30 students every 18 months.
+Students may apply after completing all of the prerequisites courses listed below in addition to other program requirements.
+The cost of the Vocational Nursing Program is currently estimated to be approximately eighteen hundred dollars ($1,800).
 The greatest direct expense is at the beginning of the first semester.
 Textbooks, enrollment fees and uniforms are the major cost items.
 Livings expenses, general education textbooks and cost of transportation to class and the clinical facilities are not included in the estimate and are additional major expenses.
-Expenses increase in the third semester related to the State Board licensure application and graduation, if the students choose to hold a ceremony.
+Expenses increase in the third semester related to the State Board licensure application and graduation.

 |4 w/ lab

 For Bio 190: None

 For Bio 260: Bio 100 & 101 or equivalent